wiseyestudio00/null-dev-blog/drafts/_screenshots-pt1.md

 ^ There are some new features in the Song Selection Menu too.

 # Conclusion
-The Ego must integrate the Shawdow to become closer to the Self man idk whatelse I can say.
+The Ego must integrate the Shadow to become closer to the Self man idk whatelse I can say.